Terry Raymond: Storylines

-Terry arrives in Albert Square in October 1996, looking for his children, Tiffany and Simon (Martine McCutcheon and Andrew Lynford).
+Terry arrives in Albert Square in October 1996, looking for his children, Tiffany and Simon Raymond (Martine McCutcheon and Andrew Lynford).
 Terry was once a successful estate agent, but lost his fortune when the housing market collapsed in the 1980s.
 He began drinking heavily and his behaviour towards his family became abusive and violent.
 His marriage to Tiffany and Simon's mother deteriorated.
 Eventually she left him and her children.
 Prior to his arrival, Terry tries writing to his children, telling them that his alcohol abuse has resulted in him being hospitalised with pancreatitis.
 Tiffany is unsympathetic and refuses to see him.
 Terry's alcoholism and abusive behaviour meant his children had severed their ties with him long before his arrival.
 In the past, he had beaten Simon and had pushed Tiffany down the stairs when she was pregnant by her teacher, causing her to miscarry, so neither are happy to see Terry on his arrival in Walford.
 Terry is furious to discover that his daughter is pregnant and disgusted to find out that his son is gay.
 After much rowing, Tiffany's boyfriend, Grant Mitchell (Ross Kemp), frightens him away.
 Terry continues to drink heavily and is warned by doctors that if he doesn't stop, he will soon be dead.
 He decides to make another attempt at a reconciliation with his children and returns to Walford in August 1997; arriving on the day Tiffany and Grant are having their marriage blessed.
 After getting completely drunk, and making a scene, Terry is sent packing once again.